-- (A) Except as provided in Subsection (C), a specific-purpose political committee supporting or opposing a candidate in a city election may not: - (1) accept a contribution of more than the contribution limit established in City Charter Article III, Section 8(A)(1) (Limits on Campaign Contributions and Expenditures); or - (2) accept an aggregate contribution total of more than the amount set by City Charter Article III, Section 8(A)(3) (Limits on Campaign Contributions and Expenditures) from sources other than natural persons eligible to vote in a postal zip code completely or partially within the Austin city limits. - (B) A specific-purpose political committee supporting or opposing a candidate in a City election that receives a contribution prohibited by Subsection (A) may not accept the contribution and must refuse and return the contribution not later than the end of the reporting period during which the contribution is received.
-If a specific-purpose political committee subject to this section has received an aggregate contribution total of more than the amount set by Subsection (A)(2), it may not make an expenditure in a City election until it has returned the contributions of more than the allowed amount. - (C) This subsection does not limit a specific-purpose political committee's aggregate contribution total from natural persons eligible to vote in a postal zip code completely or partially within the Austin city limits.
+- (A) Except as provided in Subsection (C), a specific-purpose political committee supporting or opposing a candidate in a city election may not - (1) accept a contribution of more than the contribution limit established in City Charter Article III, Section 8(A)(1) (Limits on Campaign Contributions and Expenditures), or - (2) accept an aggregate contribution total of more than the amount set by City Charter Article III, Section 8(A)(3) (Limits on Campaign Contributions and Expenditures) from sources other than natural persons

-§ 2-2-55 RESTRICTIONS ON USE OF EXISTING FUNDS FROM POLITICAL COMMITTEES, CANDIDATES, AND OFFICEHOLDERS.

-- (A) Except as provided in Subsection (B), a City election candidate may not use a political contribution to make a campaign expenditure for City office if the contribution was accepted while the candidate: - (1) was a candidate for an office other than a City office; or - (2) held an office other than a City office, unless the person had become a candidate for city office.

-(B) This section does not apply to a contribution raised in compliance with the timing, dollar amount, and source restriction in this Chapter and City Charter, Article III, Section 8 (Limits on Campaign Contributions and Expenditures), calculated on a last-in, first-out basis, which means that the last funds received are eligible for consideration for campaign expenditures.

-§ 2-2-56 RESTRICTIONS ON CREATION OF CAMPAIGN COMMITTEE.

-A candidate may only authorize one campaign committee.
+1 2 eligible to vote in a postal zip code completely of partially within the Austin city limits 3 4 5 6 7 8 9 10 (B) A specific-purpose political committee supporting or opposing a candidate in a City election that receives a contribution prohibited by Subsection (A) may not accept the contribution and must refuse and return the contribution not later than the end of the reporting period during which the contribution is received If a specific-purpose political committee subject to this section has received an aggregate contribution total of more than the amount set by Subsection (A)(2), it may not make an expenditure in a City election until it has returned the contributions of more than the allowed amount 11 12 13 (C) This subsection does not limit a specific-purpose political committee's aggregate contribution total from natural persons eligible to vote in a postal zip code completely or partially within the Austin city limits 14 15 § 2-2-55 RESTRICTIONS ON USE OF EXISTING FUNDS FROM POLITICAL COMMITTEES, CANDIDATES, AND OFFICEHOLDERS.
+16 17 18 (A) Except as provided in Subsection (B), a City election candidate may not use a political contribution to make a campaign expenditure for City office if the contribution was accepted while the candidate 19 (1) was a candidate for an office other than a City office, or 20 21 (2) held an office other than a City office, unless the person had become a candidate for city office 22 23 24 25 26 (B) This section does not apply to a contribution raised in compliance with the timing, dollar amount, and source restriction in this Chapter and City Charter, Article III, Section 8 (Limits on Campaign Contributions and Expenditures), calculated on a last-in, first-out basis, which means that the last funds received are eligible for consideration for campaign expenditures 27 § 2-2-56 RESTRICTIONS ON CREATION OF CAMPAIGN COMMITTEE.
+28 A candidate may only authorize one campaign committee.
+29 ARTICLE 7.

-ARTICLE 7.
 AUSTIN FAIR CAMPAIGN FINANCE FUND.

-§ 2-2-61 ESTABLISHMENT.

-This Article establishes a separate City account known as the Austin Fair Campaign Finance Fund.
-The fund provides partial public support for qualifying candidates.
-The fund shall also be used to offset the cost of administering the City's lobbying ordinance, the costs of handling disclosure filings, and the costs of administering the Austin Fair Campaign Chapter.
-To effect the purposes of this chapter, all funds in the separate account at the time of a City election are to be appropriated for distribution to qualifying candidates in any runoff elections.
-If there are no qualifying candidates in runoff elections, funds so appropriated shall be returned to the separate account.
+30 § 2-2-61 ESTABLISHMENT.
+31 32 33 This Article establishes a separate City account known as the Austin Fair Campaign Finance Fund The fund provides partial public support for qualifying candidates The fund shall also be used to offset the cost of administering the City's Page 18 of 21 s lobbying ordinance, the costs of handling disclosure filings, and the costs of administering the Austin Fair Campaign Chapter To effect the purposes of this chapter, all funds in the separate account at the time of a City election are to be appropriated for distribution to qualifying candidates in any runoff elections.
+If there are no qualifying candidates in runoff elections, funds so appropriated shall be returned to the separate account